Catch-22 cover

 Cons

-• Confusing narrative style
+• Confusing timelines

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.